 A. High humidity (90%+), temperatures between 25-28°C, cloudy weather, and high nitrogen levels promote the disease.

-Q. Which is the best fungicide for the control Rice Blast?
+Q. Which is the best fungicide for controlling Rice Blast?

 A. Katyayani Azozole is one of the best recommended fungicide for the control of Blast disease of Rice